timgrup/project-stranded/README.md

 # project-stranded
-Project by Tim Grupczynski, Mouad Tahre and Christoph Hampel.
+Project by Tim Grupczynski, Christoph Hampel and Mouad Tahre.